Sunday, November 23, 2025

 Bauhaus - The Bela Session [EP]: 8 (A-)

 Contains the original single ("Bela Lugosi's Dead" b/w "Boys"), with three additional tracks from the same session that produced those other two.
 I guess the original release is an EP, even though it only contained those two tracks (plus a short, hidden demo track), because the title track is ~9 minutes long, so too long for a single.
-Anyway, this EP is not available for anything less than a fortune, so I actually sprang for the original single, even though I usually do not buy singles, because of its importance, and also because, as noted, it's more of an EP.
+Anyway, this EP is not available for anything less than a fortune, so I was going to spring for the original single, which sells for a reasonable price (probably now that this is out), even though I usually do not buy singles, because of its importance, and also because, as noted, it's more of an EP.
+But then when I realized I could just get Crackle, the best of, for the same price, which includes the single version of "Bela Lugosi's Dead," I decided to just go for that instead.

 Daryl Hall & John Oates - Rock 'n Soul Part 1: 8 (A-)